Cheapest Car Insurance Companies in Georgia (2023)

 A prior accident raises the average price of car insurance in Georgia by 50% to $249 a month for full coverage.

-Georgia Farm Bureau’s rates are cheapest for drivers with a prior accident, $128 a month, which is only 8% higher than its rates for drivers with a clean record.
+Georgia Farm Bureau’s rates are cheapest for drivers with a prior accident.
+Its average rate of $128 a month is the same as its average rate for drivers with a speeding ticket.

 Company Monthly rate